wp-cli/handbook/docs/internal-api/wp-cli-utils-http-request/index.md

 ---
 layout: default
 title: WP_CLI\Utils\http_request()
-description: Make a HTTP request to a remote URL.
+description: "Make a HTTP request to a remote URL."
 ---

 <a href="/docs/">Docs</a> &raquo; <a href="/docs/internal-api/">Internal API</a> &raquo; Misc